ddd-by-examples/library/docs/design-level.md

 ## Expiring a hold

 According to the domain description, any **close-ended hold** is active until it is either checked out by **patron** or expired.
-The expiration check is done automatically by the system at the **beginning of the day**:
+The expiration check is done automatically by the system at the **beginning of the day**.
+In order to find holds that qualify to expiration, a system needs to have a read model of such entries.
+Domain description names it a **Daily sheet**
+(please mind the green sticky note)

 ![Expiring hold example 1](images/dl/expiringhold/example-1.png)